 We may also use information in other ways compatible with the above.

-The information we may collect and use may include your:
+The information we collect and use may include:

-- Financial information including income, savings/capital, benefit receipts, outgoings, details of payments made by us to you
+- Financial information including income, savings/capital, benefit receipts, outgoings, details of payments made by the County Council to you

 - Whether you are an artist practitioner or a representative of a community group, arts organisation or other business

-- Your employer or organisation and your job title/position if you are representing a community group, arts organisation or other business
+- Employer or organisation and your job title/position if you are representing a community group, arts organisation or other business

 Who provides this information